Basket

 To Stand Or Not To Stand

-A couple of years ago actress Miriam Margolyes openly chastised a woman in the front row for not standing at the end of her Dickens show in Vancouver, such has this become the norm across the pond.
+In 2012 Miriam Margolyes openly chastised a woman in the front row for not standing at the end of her Dickens show in Vancouver, such has this become the norm across the pond.

 And there’s the story of Dustin Hoffman, who when appearing in London in the Merchant of Venice, constantly bemoaned the lack of a standing ovation.
 The run happened to coincide with the day Sir Laurence Olivier died and director Peter Hall suggested it might be appropriate if he said a few words.
-When the cast had taken their bows Hoffman stepped forward and as soon Olivier’s name was uttered the audience rose as one.
+When the cast had taken their bows, Hoffman stepped forward and as soon Olivier’s name was uttered the audience rose as one.
 After the show Hoffman reputedly turned to co-star Leigh Lawson and said, “Now I get it.
 To get a standing ovation in this country, first you have to f****** die”.

-How many of us have been intimidated into standing because those around us are?
+How many of us have been shamed into standing because those around us are?
 Or stood up just so that we can get a better view due to people on the row in front being among a handful standing?
 And we’ve all witnessed that embarrassing scenario of the little bippity bobbity jig when a person realises they are the only one on their feet and become stuck in a should-I-go-or-should-I-stay? no-man’s land.

 Related news